Getting Started

 Step 9 – Export Products

 Once your processing and editing is complete, you can export products.
-Exports related to the Dynamic Surface including soundings, https://qpssoftware.atlassian.net/wiki/spaces/qimera/pages/634597289, and Fledermaus SD (Snapshot as Static Grid) exports are located under the Dynamic Grid Menu.
+Exports related to the Dynamic grid including soundings, https://qpssoftware.atlassian.net/wiki/spaces/qimera/pages/634597289, and Fledermaus SD (Snapshot as Static Grid) exports are located under the Dynamic Grid Menu.

-Export options related to the Dynamic Surface.
+Export options related to the Dynamic grid.

-Export Surface option.
+Export grid option.

 Finally, there are additional export options under the Source Menu for exporting processed point information and tracklines.